ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 With the help of linkable function blocks, Blockly allows simple controls and scripts to be graphically assembled.
 Programming knowledge is not necessary.

-When a Blockly script is saved, JavaScript code is generated which is then executed.
+When a Blockly script is saved, JavaScript code is generated, which is then executed.

 * **CCU**